Data in Action

 • Flexible consumers (heat pumps with smart control, industry with demand response)

-• Electricity exchange (with neighboring regions to balance surpluses and deficits)
+• Electricity exchange (with neighboring regions to balance periods of surplus and shortage)

 INDUSTRY